-Sit upright with your hands behind your head, rotate to one side and then rotate to the other side.
+Do the sit upright with your hands behind your head.
+Rotate to one side, and then rotate to the other side.
 Really try to focus on the upper back area.
 We are trying to loosen up the upper back area in this mobility stretch.
 Start off with 3 repetitions on each side.
 You are rotating in a smooth controlled movement.
 Hold for 2 seconds and then move to the other side.
 You can progress up to 5 to 10 repetitions on each side to help loosen up your upper back area.

 Sit and Arch

 Start with sit upright with your hands behind your head, and slowly arch your back over the chair.
 You are not trying to get too much movement in the low back area.
 We want to focus most of the movement to happen in the upper back area.
 Be sure to arch in a slow and controlled manner.
 Hold the end position for a second or two and then come back to the start position.
 You can start with 3 repetitions and then progress to 5-10 repetitions.

 Upper back pain can affect people of all ages, from children to senior citizens.
 The most common causes of this type of pain are aggravated prolonged sitting, poor posture, and muscle tension.
 To relieve the pain and prevent further injury, try these two stretches.